 “As a seasoned professional, I am always looking for ways to introduce planning and development concepts in a way that is not daunting.
 UrbanPlan is that tool!
 It is interactive and provides participants with the opportunity to actively engage in a simulated scenario that incorporates input from a variety partners.
 Understanding how these partnerships work in the development process, enables UrbanPlan participants to have a greater understanding of how each role in the development process impacts the potential outcome of a proposed redevelopment project.”
 Chet Jackson, Memphis Medical District Collaborative

 Volunteers are a critical part of UrbanPlan’s success.
-All volunteers (regardless of the role you want to play) must participate in a training session that will last 7 hours and be scheduled in January.
-To volunteer contact Rashana Lincoln and ask her to add you to the list.
+All volunteers (regardless of the role you want to play) must participate in a one-day training session The next training session will be in Fall 2018.
+To get on the list to be alerted email Karen Foster: firstname.lastname@example.org.

 - Team Advisors: Participate in the whole day and help teams translate their ideas into a pro-forma template.
 Volunteers must have spreadsheet knowledge and be able to manage personalities.
 Time commitment: 7 hours each workshop.

 - Facilitators: Meet, consult, and advise the teams two times during the day.
 Volunteers must have real estate experience, be familiar with the Elmwood case and be able to guide participants and give good advice.
 Time commitment: 2 hours each workshop.

 - City Council Volunteers: Serve on the mock council at the end of the day.
 Volunteers must be familiar with the Elmwood case study and RFP in order to ask good questions.
 Time commitment: 1-2 hours each workshop.